oneapi-src/oneDAL/_sources/dev_guide/algorithms/optimization-solvers/objective-functions/computation.rst.txt

 For more details, see :ref:`algorithms`.

 .. list-table::
-   :widths: 25 75
+   :widths: 10 60
    :align: left

    * - Input ID
      - Input
    * - ``argument``
-     - Numeric table of size :math:`p \times 1` with the input argument of the objective function.
+     - A numeric table of size :math:`p \times 1` with the input argument of the objective function.

 Parameters
 **********